globalsmile/Client-Financial-Analysis/README.md

 # Problem Statement

 Using the client's financial data:
-- help the client unlock the potential of analysis and reporting
+- Help the client unlock the potential of analysis and reporting
-- produce everything the client need to know about her finances
+- Produce everything the client need to know about her finances

 ---